Bit Pilot

-Bit Pilot is a 2010 bullet hell video game created by American developer Zach Gage.
+Bit Pilot is a 2010 bullet hell video game created by Zach Gage.
 The player controls a spaceship and must continuously dodge incoming asteroids and lasers for as long as possible.
-Released on March 4, 2010, for iOS, the game was praised for its graphics and soundtrack but faced a mixed reception for its gameplay and controls.
+Released on March 4, 2010, for iOS devices, it was praised for its graphics and soundtrack but faced mixed reception for its gameplay and controls.

 Gameplay

 The player must maneuver a ship to dodge incoming asteroids and lasers.

 Bit Pilot is a bullet hell game.
-In the game, the player controls a spaceship and must avoid incoming lasers and asteroids.
-The player can control the speed and direction of the spaceship by swiping on the screen with two-thumb controls.
-As the game progresses, the asteroids increase in size.
+In it, the player controls a spaceship and must avoid incoming lasers and asteroids.
+The player can control the speed and direction of the spaceship by swiping on the screen with two thumb controls.
+As it progresses, the asteroids increase in size.
 When the player comes in contact with an obstacle, the spaceship loses one shield; hitting an asteroid without any shields or touching a laser triggers a game over.
 Pill-shaped power-ups occasionally spawn and give the player bonus points or an additional shield.
-Gaining enough points unlocks new modes, music, and themes.
+Gaining enough points unlocks new gameplay modes, music, and themes.

-The game has two gameplay modes: Super Massive and Tunnels.
+There are two modes: Super Massive and Tunnels.
 In Super Massive mode, asteroids are smaller and faster, but power-ups spawn more frequently and increase the player's size when collected.
 In Tunnels mode, the player must evade larger asteroids.
-Additionally, the two difficulty modes—Easy and Normal—change the number of asteroids in the game.
+Additionally, the two difficulty modes—Easy and Normal—change the number of asteroids.

 Development and release

 Bit Pilot was developed by Zach Gage, a New York City-based indie developer.
-Bit Pilots soundtrack was composed by Sabrepulse, and the leaderboards were run by OpenFeint.
-The game was released for iOS on March 4, 2010.
-In June 2011, Game Center support and the two gameplay modes were added.
+Bit Pilots soundtrack was composed by Sabrepulse, and its leaderboards were run by OpenFeint.
+It was released for iOS on March 4, 2010, and in June 2011, Game Center support and two gameplay modes—Super Massive and Tunnels—were added.
 Bit Pilot was showcased at the Austin Film Festival in September 2011 and the Hayden Planetarium in January 2012.